liuchunchi/draft-liu-acme-rats/draft-liu-acme-rats.md

 In order to prevent issuing certificates to malicious devices, a few works are ongoing in the LAMPS and RATS WG.

-- {{?I-D.ietf-lamps-csr-attestation-10}} define trustworthy claims about device's platform generating the certification signing requests (CSR) and the private key resides on this platform.
+- {{?I-D.ietf-lamps-csr-attestation}} define trustworthy claims about device's platform generating the certification signing requests (CSR) and the private key resides on this platform.
 - {{?I-D.draft-moriarty-rats-posture-assessment}} define a summary of a local assessment of posture for managed systems and across various layers.

 In this document, we propose an approach where ACME Server checks if the ACME Clients possess a valid remote attestation result, for instance, EAT (entity attestation token).
 We define a new ACME "rats" identifier and "rats" challenge type for ACME Clients to prove their possession of EAT.
 In this way, we (as network administators) issue certificates only to devices that have a fresh attestation result, indicating such device has passed the most up-to-date security checks.
 By repeating this process and issue only short-lived certificates to qualified devices, we also fulfill the continuous monitoring/validation requirement of Zero-Trust principle.